implementing js style abort cancellation in python - ai-query

 js has AbortController and AbortSignal.

-python does not ship the exact same thing by default, but i keep wanting the same idea anyway.
+python does not ship the exact same thing by default, but i keep wanting the same idea anyway for ai-query.dev

 the point is simple.